Orbis-Cascade-Alliance/systems-librarianship/_pages/lesson1-internet.md

 Now imagine the conference doesn't cater dinner, and you decide to order room service.
 You don't know or care how many other hotel guests also want their dinners.
 You don't have to coordinate with them.
 The kitchen will figure that out.
 You simply use the hotel's phone line or website to place your order, and then you wait for staff to knock at your door with the food on a tray.
 In the meantime, you could watch television, take a well-deserved nap, or do any number of things.

 Room service is like an **asynchronous** request in an application.
 Modern websites utilize asynchronous requests to return some information to users quickly, while loading more information that takes time to generate.
 The user can see and take other actions on the webpage, instead of waiting for the application to complete all tasks before returning everything at once.
+People often refer to these as **AJAX** requests (Asynchronous JavaScript and XML), which is the technique specific to web browsers.

 For example, if you submit any search in [Archives West](https://archiveswest.orbiscascade.org), you'll first see a page with a spinning icon.
 This is the HTML content returned to the browser by the initial GET request.